RashDriving/PROJECT-1/README.md

 Features:

-Content-based movie recommendations using TF-IDF and cosine similarity

-Uses movie metadata such as genres, overview, tagline, and title

-Supports movies from multiple datasets (Hollywood and Bollywood)

-Handles approximate user input using string matching Interactive and user-friendly Streamlit interface
+a)Content-based movie recommendations using TF-IDF and cosine similarity b)Uses movie metadata such as genres, overview, tagline, and title c)Supports movies from multiple datasets (Hollywood and Bollywood) d)Handles approximate user input using string matching e)Interactive and user-friendly Streamlit interface

+How It Works:

+a)Movie metadata is cleaned and combined into a single text feature b)Text data is converted into numerical vectors using TF-IDF Vectorization c)Cosine similarity is used to compute similarity between movies d)Based on the user’s input movie, the system recommends the most similar movies

+Dataset:

+1) TMDB 5000 Movies Dataset
+2) IMDB Movies Dataset (Bollywood)
+The datasets are combined and aligned to ensure consistent feature usage.

+Technologies Used

+Programming Language:
+* Python
+* Libraries & Frameworks:
+* Pandas
+* NumPy
+* Scikit-learn
+* Streamlit
+* NLP Techniques:
+* TF-IDF Vectorization
+* Cosine Similarity

+Utilities:
+difflib (for approximate string matching)